belangeo/cecilia5/doc-en/source/src/interface/interface.rst

 mode 4 : uses a double buffer to continuously fill the sampler with new samples from the live input sound (not available with modules using a table as input).

-In the Input section, the toolbox at the far right presents three icons that are shortcuts to some features of Cecilia5:
+In the Input section, the toolbox at the far right presents three icons that are shortcuts to some features of Cecilia:

 .. image:: /images/Icones-In.png